Process Back To Top

 In rare instances, the Fund will also consider dissolution planning for individual nonprofits (i.e., a dissolution that does not transpire in conjunction with a merger/acquisition).
 Dissolution support will only occur where there is: 1) intellectual and/or human capital of unique and significant value to the region; 2) sufficient reserves to be able to undertake the planning and completion of dissolution without becoming insolvent; and 3) a board committed to engaging in a responsible closing process.

-- The Fund does not support projects where its resources will not play a material and catalytic role in the exploration, structuring, or successful completion of the repositioning.
-Therefore, in general, the Fund’s financial resources will not be used in repositioning projects that appear to already be on track and well-funded.
+- Projects where its resources will not play a material and catalytic role in the exploration, structuring, or successful completion of the collaborative transaction.
+Therefore, in general, the Fund’s financial resources will not be used in projects that appear to already be on track and well-funded.

-- Fund does not consider any transaction involving only one organization (e.g., internal reorganization/repositioning), or any short-term activity (e.g., organizing a conference in partnership, working together on an informal basis).
+- Transactions involving only one organization (e.g., internal reorganization/repositioning), or any short-term activity (e.g., organizing a conference in partnership, working together on an informal basis).

-- Fund does not support program-level only collaborations that do not involve a fundamental shift in the organizations’ business model (e.g., a nonprofit providing afterschool programming is not eligible for a grant because it “works” with a school).
+- Program-level only collaborations that do not involve a fundamental shift in the organizations’ business model (e.g., a nonprofit providing afterschool programming is not eligible for a grant because it “works” with a school).

-- Funds cannot be used for staff time or any ongoing programmatic, operational or capital costs of the organization(s).
+- Staff time or any ongoing programmatic, operational or capital costs of the organization(s).